Three Card Poker

 Players are not allowed to exchange or communicate information about the hands during the play.

-The Player/Banker's last card determines where the "Action Button" is placed.
-Placement of the Action Button is based on the numerical value of the Player/Banker's left most card, as it is displayed after spreading the cards, as follows:
+The Player/Dealer's last card determines where the "Action Button" is placed.
+Placement of the Action Button is based on the numerical value of the Player/Dealer's left most card, as it is displayed after spreading the cards, as follows:

 Counting begins at Seat No. 1 and continues clockwise.
-The Player/Banker position is not counted when determining action.
+The Player/Dealer position is not counted when determining action.

 Collection fees are posted on each table.